TODAY'S HEADLINES

 The headline is where the spin starts.

 Other sites tell you which outlets covered a story.
-Optics shows you what the wording changed — the exact words that decide whether the event feels routine, like a scandal, like a crisis, or like a win.
+Optics shows you how each side worded it — the exact words that decide whether the event feels routine, like a scandal, like a crisis, or like a win.

 1. Same event